 We’ve all heard of the highly sought-after breed of data scientist described as a unicorn.
 Many companies continue to seek for these mythical creatures.
 When building up your company’s data science capabilities, should you hold out for a unicorn or create groups of specialists who can work together as a team to extract insights from valuable enterprise data assets?
-In this article, we’ll discuss what makes the best sense.
+In this article, we’ll discuss how and why creating data science teams makes the best sense.

 It appears that many HR departments, hiring managers, and recruiters are still using the brute force methods for finding data science talent.
 Just take a look at some recent job ads for the position “data scientist” and you’ll find what looks like an amalgamation of leading industry keywords.
 It’s almost as if the recruiter Googled “data science” and copy/pasted every keyword they could find.
 This method is a disservice to both the hiring company and the candidate because individuals with such a broad level of knowledge and experience, aka unicorns, are exceedingly rare.
 I’ve seen some companies keeping the same position open for over a year in hopes of finding that one special person.